mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 even living in the same communities.
 ASLAN
-The first human explorers to encounter this humanoid race thought they looked somewhat lion–like and used the name ‘Aslan’ (Turkish for lion) to describe them.
+The first human explorers to encounter this humanoid race thought they looked somewhat lion–like and used the name 'Aslan' (Turkish for lion) to describe them.
 The label stuck and has been in use ever since, though the similarity is vague and Aslan have no connection with any Terran species, let alone the great cats.